impressiver/firmware/docs/debugging.md

 To create a debug build, add `DEBUG_BUILD=y` to the `make` command line.
 If the previous build was not a debug build then you should add `clean` to perform a clean build.

-On the photon, the system modules must also be rebuilt also with `DEBUG_BUILD` set.
+On the photon, the system modules must also be rebuilt with `DEBUG_BUILD` set.

 ### Logging Messages